 You should be:

-- practical, logical and methodical
+practical, logical and methodical

-- able to solve problems and work under pressure
+able to solve problems and work under pressure

-- able to use your initiative to explore routes of enquiry
+able to use your initiative to explore routes of enquiry

-- patient and willing to persevere
+patient and willing to persevere

-- accurate and careful in doing the work and recording results.
+accurate and careful in doing the work and recording results.

 You should have:

-- an enquiring mind
+an enquiring mind

-- good judgement and the ability to make critical decisions
+good judgement and the ability to make critical decisions

-- a good eye for detail
+a good eye for detail

 a strong stomach

-- excellent communication skills.
+excellent communication skills.

-- Entry to the Specialty Training programme is very competitive so it is important that you try to gain as much insight into pathology as possible.
+Entry to the Specialty Training Programme is very competitive so it is important that you try to gain as much insight into pathology as possible.

-- You should try to get a short taster with the Pathology department in your hospital to make sure that pathology is the route you want to take.
+You should try to get a short taster with the pathology department in your hospital to make sure that pathology is the route you want to take.

-- You will be assessed throughout your training, and if the correct standards are met, you will be awarded a Certificate of Completion of Training (CCT).
+You will be assessed throughout your training, and if the correct standards are met, you will be awarded a Certificate of Completion of Training (CCT).
 This will allow you to join the GMC Specialist Register.

-- Forensic pathology is a specialised branch of histopathology.
-You can only start this training after you have graduated from medical school and have completed your foundation training.
+Forensic pathology is a specialised branch of histopathology.
+You can only start this training after you have graduated from medical school and have completed your core training.
 Training in forensic pathology starts after two to three years training in histopathology and after you have achieved Part 1 exams of the Royal College of Pathologists.

-- You may specialise further and become an expert in a very specific area.
+You may specialise further and become an expert in a very specific area.